patybn3/tic-tac-toe-client/README.md

 //As a user I would like to be able to sign in.

 //As a user I would like to be able to sign out.

 //As a user I would like to be able to sign up.

 //As a user I would like to keep a record or my scores.

-//As a user I would like to be able to change my password.
+//As a user I would like to be able to change my password

 //As a user I would like to have a gamer nickname.

 //As a user I would like to start or restart the game.

 //As a user I would like to be able to choose between X and O.

 //As a user I would like to play online with other users.

 //As a user I would like to play offline.

 //As a user I would like to be notified of errors.

 //As a user I would like to be notified if I win or lose.

 // toolbar to be achieved in HTML with boostrap

 // settings and logout on nav bar to pop up after user logs in

 // hide if user logs out

 // settings "redirects" to change password and nickname

 // settings and logout buttons to be added on HTML and styled on CSS

 // initial view will have two boxes, to be added with boostrap

 // box on the left will have the log in inputs

 // box on the right will have the sign up inputs

 // notification letting user know if they signed up successfully (or not)

 // notification letting user know they have logged in successfully (or not)

 // display "Welcome + user" once user logs in

 // direct user to log in after sign up

 // after user signs in, box on the left will become tic tac toe game board

 // box on the right will keep track of both player's scores

 // list games won, games lost, total games

 // attempt button or boostrap for tic tac toe board

 // game logic record user 1 as X or O

 // possible default

 // attempt to make it an option

 // record user 2 as the other option

 //  attempt to add user 3 as computer for "offline" game (game with computer)

 // list 9 boxes on an array

 // possible if statement for computer gam

 Set Up